 The industry is looking for alternatives to Asia

-As a result of COVID-19, textile orders have dropped by over 30% globally, according to the International Textile Manufacturers Federation (ITMF).
-Major US retailers also notice a drop of imports into the US, and numbers are not expected to rise again until summer.
+As a result of COVID-19, textile orders dropped by over 30% globally, according to the International Textile Manufacturers Federation (ITMF).
+Major US retailers also noticed a drop of imports into the US and numbers are not expected to rise again for a while.
 This is particularly bad, since previously up to 90% of Guatemalan textiles were exported to the United States.

 In 2018, 46% of imported fabrics to Guatemala came from China, and imports are stagnant now.
-Measures taken by governments to reduce the spread of COVID-19 have slowed the supply of raw materials to Latin America, and countries in the region – including Guatemala – can expect to experience varied levels of revenue losses.
+Measures taken by governments to reduce the spread of COVID-19 slowed the supply of raw materials to Latin America, and countries in the region – including Guatemala – are continuing to feel the long-term effects of that.

-Still, there is at least one light in the dark for Guatemala: Many brands have moved their textile orders from Asia to Central America.
+Still, there is at least light in the darkness for Guatemala as many brands have moved their textile orders from Asia to Central America.
+There are strong incentives to do just that.

-- Proximity to the US: consider travel time you can save, when doing business in the region, or to assure quality requirements, and compliance with human rights.
-Travels to Asia take considerably longer, and time difference only varies one or two hours from the US.
+• Proximity to the US: consider travel time you can save when doing business in the region, This could be to assure quality requirements and compliance with human rights.
+Time difference too is similar to the US.

-- Quick shipping: orders from China often take a month to arrive, compared to shipping from Latin America which takes about four-five days.
+• Quick shipping: orders from China often take a month to arrive in the USA or EU.
+Shipping from Latin America takes just 4-5 days.

-- China’s growing middle class: with the income level rising in China, it is becoming increasingly difficult to keep labor cost low.
+• China’s growing middle class: with income levels rising in China, it is becoming increasingly difficult to keep labor costs low.
 Central America offers lower cost alternatives.

 Expand your business in the textile industry in Guatemala to benefit from low costs of production and emerging technologies.
 Make sure to engage with a local legal expert to ensure you comply with all Guatemalan corporate and other regulations for business.

 At Biz Latin Hub, we can provide you with our professional market entry and back office services.
-Biz Latin Hub, we are a market leader for supporting businesses from over the world start their business in Guatemala and Central America.
+Biz Latin Hub, we are a market leader for supporting businesses from over the world start their business not only in Guatemala but also elsewhere in Central America.

 Learn more about our team and expert authors.